-As of December 31, 2014 and 2013, \$0 and \$3.0 million in borrowings was outstanding on our revolving credit facility with City National Bank.
+As of December 31, 2015 and 2014, there were no borrowings outstanding on our revolving credit facility with City National Bank.

 On June 3, 2013, we redeemed units from two of our former principals.
 In conjunction with this redemption, we issued promissory notes with an aggregate principal amount of approximately \$5.3 million, subject to downward adjustments to the extent of any breach by the holders of such notes.
 The principal amounts of the notes were originally payable in four equal annual installments on each of June 3, 2014, 2015, 2016 and 2017.
 The principal amount outstanding under these notes bear interest at the U.S. Prime Rate plus 1% in effect at the time payments are due.
 The June 3, 2014 payment was not made as it was being assessed as to whether the former principals had complied with the note covenants and whether any reduction to these notes should be made.
 In October 2014, certain reductions totaling \$1.7 million were agreed to, based upon a review of the note covenants.
 As a result, the principal amounts of the notes of \$3.6 are payable in four equal installments of approximately \$0.9 million on November 1, 2014, and on each of August 1, 2015, 2016 and 2017.
-The principal amounts outstanding under these notes of \$3.6 are payable in four equal installments of approximately \$0.9 million on November 1, 2014, and on each of August 1, 2015, 2016 and 2017.
-The principal amounts outstanding under these notes issued to the two former principals.
-Accrued but unpaid interest on these notes issued to the two former principals.
-Accrued but unpaid interest on these notes issued to the two former principals and proximately \$19 thousand as of December 31, 2014.
-As of December 31, 2013, \$5.6 million remained outstanding on the notes issued to former principals.
-Accrued but unpaid interest on these notes issued to former principals.
-Accrued but unpaid interest on these notes issued to former principals approximately \$19 thousand as of December 31, 2014.
-As of December 31, 2013, \$5.6 million remained outstanding on the notes issued to former principals.
-Accrued but unpaid interest on these notes issued to former principals was approxima
+The principal amounts outstanding under these notes bear interest at the U.S. Prime Rate plus 1% in effect at the time payments are due.
+As of December 31, 2015 and 2014, \$1.8 million and \$2.7 million remained outstanding on these notes and accrued but unpaid interest was approximately \$32.0 thousand and \$19.0 thousand, respectively.